cloudmesh-community/fa19-516-144/project/report.md

 The secinit directory controls where encryption related data is stored.
 The default location is ~/.cloudmesh/security.
 If you wish to change this location you must edit the `cloudmesh.security.secpath` attribute.
-For example, if you wish that cloudmesh secrets are stored within `~/.cloudmesh/.foosec` run the following
+For example, if you wish to store cloudmesh secrets in `~/.cloudmesh/.foosec` run the following

 ```bash
 $ cms config set cloudmesh.security.secpath=~/.cloudmesh/.foosec